Sunday, September 16, 2012

 --Spaceships and Politics: The Political Theory of Rod Serling by Leslie Dale Feldman (Lexington Books, 2010)

 --The Twilight Man: Rod Serling and the Birth of Television by Koren Shadmi (Life Drawn, 2019).
-An excellent graphic novel biography of Rod Serling.
+A graphic novel biography.

 --The Season to be Wary by Rod Serling (Little, Brown, 1967).
 Paperback: Bantam, 1968.